facebookresearch/hydra/website/docs/advanced/override_grammar/extended.md

 </div>

 #### Casting lists
-Casting lists is resulting with a list where each element is recursively cast.
+Casting lists results in a list where each element is recursively cast.
 Failure to cast an element in the list fails the cast of the list.

 <div className="row">